Skip to main content

 Directions #

-1. Wash the aubergines, cut them into 0.5-1 cm thick slices and place them next to each other on a baking tray lined with greaseproof paper.
+1. Wash the eggplants, cut them into 0.5-1 cm thick slices, and place them next to each other on a baking tray lined with greaseproof paper.

-2. Season the aubergines with salt and brush with a little olive oil on both sides.
+2. Season the eggplants with salt and brush with a little olive oil on both sides.

 3. Bake in the oven at 180°C for about 25-30 minutes.

 4. Meanwhile, peel and chop the garlic.
-Sauté in a pan with a little olive oil, then deglaze with the tinned tomatoes and add 200ml of water.
-Bring to the boil, then simmer over a medium heat for 5-10 minutes.
+Sauté in a pan with a little olive oil, then deglaze with the canned tomatoes and add 200 ml of water.
+Bring to the boil, then simmer over medium heat for 5-10 minutes.
 Stir occasionally to prevent burning.

 6. Layer the parmigiana: Spread a little olive oil in the bottom of an ovenproof dish, then add a layer of tomato sauce.
-Add a layer of aubergine slices, some breadcrumbs, mozzarella, parmesan and parsley, then another layer of tomato sauce.
-Continue layering until all the ingredients are used up, finishing the top layer with parmesan and mozzarella.
+Add a layer of eggplant slices, some breadcrumbs, mozzarella, Parmesan, and parsley, then another layer of tomato sauce.
+Continue layering until all the ingredients are used up, finishing the top layer with Parmesan and mozzarella.

 7. Increase the oven temperature to 200°C and bake for about 30 minutes.